- Rib fractures can be caused by increased bone fragility from nutritional deficiencies.

 - Commonly in fast growing lambs on lush pastures.

 - Deficiencies can be primary (dietary deficiencies) e.g. cereal and grass hays are deficient in calcium, or secondary, e.g. lush green feed contains anti-vitamin D substances or high grain diets.
+It should be noted that a recent South Australian study found no association between copper deficiency and the incidence of rib fractures in lambs.

 - Ribs can also be broken by rough handling, e.g. lambs at birth or marking.